PAKIWASI/WCtoolkit/README.md

 ### Separation of Concerns

-The library is layered deliberately. `common.h` defines primitive types and macros. `gen_vector` is the single workhorse container.
-Everything else — `String`, `Stack`, `Queue`, `bitVec` — is built on top of it, reusing its growth, shrink, insert, remove, and copy logic without duplicating it.
+The library is layered deliberately. `common.h` defines primitive types and macros. `gen_vector` is the single workhorse container. `Stack`, `Queue`, and `bitVec` are built on top of it, reusing its growth, shrink, insert, remove, and copy logic without duplicating it. `String` is its own independent implementation — it does not depend on `gen_vector`.
 The hash containers share `map_setup.h` for hashing, prime selection, and load factor logic.

 ---